CODE REALIZE: GUARDIAN OF REBIRTH

 Van Helsing is also the most distant among the group but initially opens up to his comrades in the long run.
 His combat skills are god-tier which basically lives up to his famous title as the “The Human Weapon“.

-Playing Van Helsing’s route was one emotional rollercoaster.
-At one point I got so infuriated on the fact that he kept pushing Cardia away but his reasons for doing so was thoroughly explained in the middle of his story.
+Playing Van Helsing’s route was one emotional roller coaster.
+At some point I got so infuriated on the fact that he kept pushing Cardia away but his reasons for doing so was thoroughly explained in the middle of his route.
 His character development was very well written and the story of his past life will put a pang in your heart.
-I love how cute his after story was and I was thrilled to unlock his bonus story (plus CG) which I believe was the best part! *grins*
+I love how cute his after story turned out and I was thrilled to unlock his bonus story (plus CG) which I believe was the best part! *grins*

 - Best Doctor

 Victor is a well-known alchemist who’s incredibly knowledgeable in his field.
 He’s sweet, adorable and exceptionally smart, it’s hard not to like him at first glance.
 This humble and gentle-hearted man is also the group’s reliable doctor.
-Despite his nonviolent nature, he is very capable of defending himself on a fight, and would rather want to sacrifice himself to save the group.
+Despite his nonviolent nature, he is very capable of defending himself on a fight, and would rather sacrifice himself to save the group (his friends).

 His route tells a deeper story of his past experience working for the Royal Society (under Queen Victoria) and working with Isaac Beckford himself, Cardia’s father.
 Because his route delved on a huge backstory, I felt that there was a lot to take in during the downpour of events.
 His story pacing, however, was consistently good, even though I think it needed more chapters. *shrug*.